Ji Yan (Eastern Wu)

-Ji Yan (died 224), courtesy name Zixiu, was an official of the state of Eastern Wu during the Three Kingdoms period of China.
+Ji Yan (died 224), courtesy name Zixiu, was a Chinese politician of the state of Eastern Wu during the Three Kingdoms period of China.
 An impulsive and impetuous man, he thought highly of himself and liked to assume the moral high ground to criticise and disparage others.
 While serving in the selection bureau (the equivalent of a present-day human resources department), he came up with radical ideas to reform the bureaucracy by demoting or dismissing officials based on assessments of their moral character.
 His ideas proved to be highly unpopular as he incurred much resentment from his colleagues, who accused him of being unprofessional and biased.
 When his colleagues Lu Xun, Lu Mao and Zhu Ju advised him to change his offensive behaviour, he ignored their well-meaning advice.
 In 224, he committed suicide after he was removed from office on allegations of unprofessional conduct.

 Life

 Ji Yan was from Wu Commandery, which is around present-day Suzhou, Jiangsu.
 Through the recommendation of Zhang Wen, he came to serve in the Eastern Wu government and was appointed as a Gentleman in the Selection Bureau (選曹郎; the equivalent of a present-day human resources officer).
 Over time, he rose through the ranks and became a Master of Writing in the Selection Bureau (選曹尚書).

 Ji Yan had a tendency to offend people not only because of his straightforward and impetuous character, but also because he thought highly of himself and liked to assume the moral high ground to criticise and disparage others.
 In particular, he liked to highlight others' faults and spread news of scandalous incidents involving others, just to make himself seem better and show how critical he could be.
 In his view, there was a serious problem of human resources mismanagement in the bureaucracy as many officials were unsuitable for their jobs because they were either administratively incompetent or morally corrupt.
 He thus came up with radical ideas to reform the bureaucracy according to the way he desired: he wanted to conduct a thorough assessment of all personnel to separate the virtuous from the corrupt, and then demote or dismiss them accordingly.
 If his ideas were implemented, over 90 percent of all the staff would be affected and many who failed the "morality test" would end up being demoted to jun li (軍吏), one of the lowest positions in the bureaucracy.
 Because of his radical ideas, Ji Yan incurred much resentment from several officials, who accused him of being unprofessional and biased.